 While you want to be a good business owner or coworker and take on as much as you can for the good of your business, it’s not possible to say yes to everything.
 There are some things you’ll flat out need to say no to.
 But that doesn’t mean they won’t get done.
 You can rely on other people within your business to help you determine how to get things done, even if you’re not able to do them yourself.

 Ultimately, it all comes down to your goals.
-What’s going to help you reach your goals?
+Professional boundaries aren’t just here to keep you from burning out, they’re here to help your dreams come true.
 If the task or request isn’t going to help you get where you want to be, it’s probably not important.
 Or, if it might contribute to the big picture, but it’s not a huge factor, it doesn’t need to be done right away.

 3. Manage Your Time

 Managing your time goes hand-in-hand with prioritizing: Prioritizing your tasks at work so you’re focusing on the big bucket things first.
-But also prioritizing your time away from work, which plays into both professional and personal boundaries.
-(Check out our Lab Notes featuring Jess's tips for auditing your life so you can start to prioritize your time here.)
+But also prioritizing your time away from work, which plays into both personal and professional boundaries.
+(Check out our Lab Notes featuring Jess’s tips for auditing your life so you can start to prioritize your time here.)

 Because of our culture of immediacy and because technology makes it so easy to stay connected all the time, you might see your professional and personal lives intersecting because there’s no off switch, especially when it comes to running a business.